BeamMP/Docs/docs/en/game/getting-started.md

 Note that this assumes you put the launcher's binary you compiled earlier into `/home/user/BeamMP/`, so change it to match where you put the finished binary, and you will need to re-compile the launcher with the correct git branch each time a launcher update is released.

+#### **Adding an emoji-font to get in-text emojis**

+In order to get emojis to show up in either the serverlist (As part of a servers customised name) or in the ingame chat, you need to have a font that contains emojis.

+This can be done for example by adding the [Linux-port of the Windows Segoe-UI emoji font](https://github.com/mrbvrz/segoe-ui-linux)

 ---

 ## **Known Issues**